BlueEquinoxDev/waste-detection-aidl/README.md

 This repository contains the code developed by Martí Fabregat, Rafel Febrer, Ferran Miró-Gea and Miguel Ortiz in the scope of AIDL postgraduate course in UPC (Universitat Politècnica de Catalunya).
 With supervision of Amanda Duarte.

-A vision transformer (ViT) is trained and evaluated to segment and classify waste.
+Several models for instance segmentation and image classification have been trained and evaluated to segment and classify waste.

 The model has been trained using [TACO Dataset](http://tacodataset.org) by Pedro F Proença and Pedro Simões.
 For more details check the paper: https://arxiv.org/abs/2003.06975

+The [Viola77](https://huggingface.co/datasets/viola77data/recycling-dataset) dataset is used as well for classification.
+Under Apache 2.0 License.

+## Models used are:
+### Classification:
+- Restnet
+- ViT: Finetunning based on [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224)
+### Instance segmentation
+- Mask R-CNN
+- Mask2Former

 ## Getting started